Execution Structure

 Is perpetual funding arbitrage always cross-exchange?

-No. Some structures are intra-venue, but cross-venue differences often matter for deployability and friction.
+No. Some structures are intra-venue (spot vs perpetual on the same exchange), but cross-venue differences often matter for deployability and friction.
+Intra-venue setups avoid transfer risk but may have less favorable rates.

 What usually erodes the trade first?